 If you’re reading this blog, I’m guessing you’re not totally adverse to the idea of making friends in foreign places, and like Mary, you may be wondering how to make this happen.
 It begins, of course, with an open attitude and continues through organizing your journey to create opportunities to interact with new people in safe, congenial surroundings.
 The choices you make every step of the way will determine how often you’re likely to speak with interesting locals, expats, and fellow travelers.
 Rich, who is (and I say this lovingly) a trifle obsessed with travel apps and websites, constantly researches new options, talks me into testing them, and encourages me to write about them, which I do often on this blog.

-Passing a long-defunct restaurant in San Anselmo, California, we were startled to hear voices inside.
+It's all about being open to opportunities.
+One day, passing a long-defunct restaurant in San Anselmo, California, we were startled to hear voices inside.
 “Let’s go in,” Rich said, pulling open the door.

 We’d walked by the place for so long, reading yellowing notices about how it was going to become the new Creekside Pizza and Tap Room, that we’d given up hope of seeing it happen this summer, possibly ever.
 But our cynicism was totally misplaced.
 Creekside was jammed with laughing, chatting people munching on thick-crust pizza and glistening green salad.
 We were informed it was a private party to taste-test the recipes.
 And then — here’s one of my hottest tips— we just stood there for a few moments, making idle conversation, and waited to see if anything would happen.